 - Like the iPhone, it can only run a single application at a time.
-It means, for example, a user cannot be having an instant message conversation or playing some music while surfing the viagra cost web.
+It means, for example, a user cannot be having an instant message conversation or playing some music while surfing the buy generic viagra cheapest web.
 For most, this startling omission is a deal breaker.

 - Adobe Flash